priyanshi1404/Vulnerabilty-Assessment/README.md

-# Cybersecurity Vulnerability Assessment Lab
+# 🛡️ Cybersecurity Vulnerability Assessment Lab

-This repository contains a lab project focused on vulnerability assessment using Windows virtual machines and Nessus vulnerability scanner.
+This repository contains an **educational lab project** focused on identifying, analyzing, and remediating system vulnerabilities using **Windows virtual machines** and the **Nessus vulnerability scanner**.

+---

-## Project Overview
+## 🔍 Project Overview

-The purpose of this lab is to identify, analyze, and remediate vulnerabilities in a controlled environment.
-It demonstrates practical skills in setting up virtual machines, conducting scans, and implementing effective remediation strategies.

-## Features / Highlights
+This lab provides **hands-on experience** in vulnerability management.
+Learners will:

-- Set up and configured a Windows virtual machine (VM) on VirtualBox.
+- Set up and configure Windows VMs. 🖥️
-- Installed and configured Nessus vulnerability scanner on the Windows VM.
-- Conducted comprehensive vulnerability scans using Nessus, including credentialed scans.
-- Identified and analyzed vulnerabilities in the system.
-- Installed vulnerable software for testing purposes.
+- Conduct **credentialed and non-credentialed scans** using Nessus. 🔎
+- Analyze system vulnerabilities. ⚠️
-- Developed and implemented effective remediation strategies to address identified vulnerabilities.
+- Implement effective remediation strategies. 🛠️
+- Test vulnerabilities with deliberately installed vulnerable software. 💻

+---

+## ✨ Features / Highlights

+- ✅ Windows VM setup and configuration on **VirtualBox**.
+- ✅ Nessus installation and configuration.
+- ✅ Comprehensive vulnerability scanning.
+- ✅ Identification and analysis of security risks.
+- ✅ Practical remediation implementation.

+---

-## Tools Used
+## 🛠️ Tools Used

-- **VirtualBox** – for creating and managing virtual machines.
+- **VirtualBox** – for creating and managing virtual machines. 🖥️
-- **Windows OS** – installed as a virtual machine.
+- **Windows OS** – installed as a virtual machine. 🪟
-- **Nessus** – for vulnerability scanning.
+- **Nessus** – for vulnerability scanning and assessment. 🔍

+---

-## Learning Outcomes
+## 🎯 Learning Outcomes

+By completing this lab, you will gain:

-- Hands-on experience with VM setup and configuration.
+- Hands-on experience with VM setup and configuration. 💻
-- Conducting vulnerability assessments using industry-standard tools.
+- Skills in vulnerability assessment using industry-standard tools. 🛡️
-- Understanding of vulnerability identification, analysis, and remediation.
+- Understanding of vulnerability analysis and remediation techniques. ⚙️
-- Practical exposure to credentialed and non-credentialed vulnerability scans.
+- Practical knowledge of **credentialed and non-credentialed scans**. 🔎

+---

-## License
+## 📜 License

-This project is for educational purposes.
+This project is intended for **educational purposes only**. 🎓